mahmoud-x923/TTS-STT-python/README.md

 - read the converted speech

 ## How to use
+### Change text and audio output files paths
+You can edit outpot files path in *driver.py* at line **8** for the text file, and at line **13** for the audio file.

-In order to use this program you will need to install some python packages first.
+Then, in order to use this program you will need to install some python packages first.

 ### Use the client library that is provided by **IBM** for Python.
 ```